 Security Council Press Statement on Situation in Great Lakes Region

-The members of the Security Council met on 10 April 2018 to discuss the situation in the Great Lakes region, five years after the signature of the Peace, Security and Cooperation Framework for the Democratic Republic of the Congo and the region.
-They were briefed by Said Djinnit, Special Envoy of the Secretary-General for the Great Lakes, and Raymond Serge Balé, Permanent Representative of the Republic of Congo, as Chair of the Peace, Security and Cooperation Framework Regional Oversight Mechanism.
+The members of the Security Council met on 26 October to discuss the situation in the Great Lakes region.
+They were briefed by Xia Huang, Special Envoy of the Secretary-General for the Great Lakes and commended his efforts in support of the peace process in the region.

 The members of the Security Council reiterated their concern at the resurgence of the M23 [23 March Movement] and at the increase of armed group activity in the eastern provinces of the Democratic Republic of the Congo, threatening to reverse progress in building trust within the Great Lakes region, worsening security and stability in the region and exacerbating the current humanitarian situation.
 They reiterated their strong condemnation of all domestic and foreign armed groups operating in the country.

 The members of the Security Council called for intensified efforts to de-escalate tensions and to refrain from incendiary statements.
 They commended the political and diplomatic efforts by the East African Community Heads of State and the President of Angola to rebuild trust, resolve differences through dialogue and find sustainable peace and security, and to continue to make use of existing subregional organizations and mechanisms.
 They acknowledged the joint communiqué of the trilateral meeting between the Presidents of France, Democratic Republic of the Congo and Rwanda.